Skip to main content

 4. Integration Center

-The Integration Center manages event onboarding sources and serves as the entry-layer capability of the Alert Center.
-The platform manages different systems' onboarding methods, authentication information, and usage status through unified alert source management.
+The Integration Center manages event onboarding sources and serves as the entry-level capability of the Alert Center.
+The platform manages different system onboarding methods, authentication information, and operational status through alert sources.

 4.1 Core Positioning

-The Integration Center addresses "where events come from, how they securely enter the platform, and how to verify successful onboarding."
-It centralizes onboarding configuration, guide viewing, and event verification in a single entry point, making it easy for platform administrators to maintain standardized onboarding systems.
+The Integration Center solves "where events come from, how to safely enter the platform, and how to verify that onboarding is successful."
+It centralizes onboarding configuration, guide viewing, and event verification in a single entry point, facilitating platform administrators in maintaining a standardized onboarding system.

 4.2 Supported Onboarding Methods